-For sure we have to be very careful before we make any claims of medical benefit for this treatment!
-This is not an area where tons of medical research has been done, and an evidence base has been established to show that this is a medically effective procedure.
+For sure we have to be very careful before we make any claims of medical benefit for this treatment.
+This is not an area where tons of medical research has been done, or an evidence base has been established to show whether this is a medically effective procedure.

 At the top of the pyramid of research studies is a meta analysis.
-This type of study is a review of the individual research studies which have been done on a specific treatment, and an analysis of the combined patient data from those studies.
-I had a quick look and found six on this topic, all published in the last five years:
+This type of study is a review of the individual research studies on a topic, which re-analyses the combined results from those studies.
+I had a quick look and found six in this area, all published in the last five years:

 “Blood Letting Therapy is effective in alleviating pain and decreasing serum C-reactive protein level level in acute gouty arthritis patients with a lower risk of evoking adverse reactions.”A 2022 systematic review and meta analysis of bloodletting for gouty arthritis

-“BL at EX-HN6 as an adjunctive therapy to eye drops may benefit stye.
-However, high-quality RCTs addressing on this issue is still needed to warrant the findings of this study.”A 2020 systematic review and meta analysis of bloodletting for styes (eyelid infections)
+“BL at EX-HN6 [the ear apex] as an adjunctive therapy to eye drops may benefit stye.
+However, high-quality RCTs [randonmised controlled trials] addressing on this issue is still needed to warrant the findings of this study.”A 2020 systematic review and meta analysis of bloodletting for styes (eyelid infections)

-“Bloodletting therapy might be an effective and safe treatment for chronic urticaria, but the evidence is scarce.
+“Bloodletting therapy might be an effective and safe treatment for chronic urticaria [hives], but the evidence is scarce.
 More high quality trials are needed in the future.”A 2019 systematic review and meta analysis of bloodletting for chronic urticaria (hives)

-“Bloodleting on ear apex as monotherapy or adjuvant therapy might have benefits in treating primary hypertension… However, since the number of studies included and the sample sizes were small, and the methodological quality was poor, these findings should be interpreted with great caution.
+“Bloodleting on ear apex as monotherapy or adjuvant therapy might have benefits in treating primary hypertension [high blood pressure]… However, since the number of studies included and the sample sizes were small, and the methodological quality was poor, these findings should be interpreted with great caution.
 Further well-designed studies need to be conducted to confirm these results.”A 2018 systematic review and meta analysis of bloodletting for high blood pressure

 “A few small studies suggested that wet cupping alone versus antihypertensive medication significantly reduced blood pressure… However based on current evidence, no firm conclusions can be drawn and no clinical recommendations made.
 Research projects included need validation.
 Studies indicate that wet cupping is a safe therapy.”A 2019 systematic review and meta analysis of wet cupping for high blood pressure

 So, from this we can see that the scientific evidence base for traditional Chinese bloodletting is thin on the ground.
-It addresses only a few conditions, and it mostly concludes that more research is needed to draw any clear conclusions.
+It addresses only a few conditions, and it mostly concludes that more research is needed before we can draw any clear conclusions.

 And hospitals are using leeches

-Some of my patients look a bit puzzled when I mention traditional Chinese bloodletting, or wet cupping, to them.
+Some of my patients look a bit puzzled when I mention traditional Chinese bloodletting, or wet cupping.
 It just sounds so weird!
 Right?

 But one nurse I treat, she just nodded away, totally unphased, and said, yes, when she had worked at Royal Perth Hospital, she had been in charge of applying the leeches.
-Yes, leeches are in use again by plastic surgeons across the world, including right here in Perth.
-They’re a method of clearing dead blood and re-establishing circulation when small items such as fingers are surgically reattached.
+Yes, leeches are in use again by plastic surgeons across the world, including right here in Perth!
+They’re a method of clearing oxidised old blood and re-establishing circulation when small items such as fingers are surgically reattached.
 Here’s a 2021 news story about leeches ‘saving a schoolgirl’s finger’ at Fiona Stanley Hospital.